Cr7pt0nic/PEMULTI/README.md

 - Q: What if i run into a problem?
 - A: Most likely you won't since this is suppose to be used on linux OS rather than Windows

+- Q: Before I run this program what can i expect?
+- A: a huge ass banner with 20 options to choose from.
+Updates coming soon.

 *tuh duhhhh*